 “I generally don’t recommend treatment discontinuation for my patients,” says Dr. Reddy.
-“It’s a common question and a question that many patients are interested in.
-But in my experience, most patients will have a recurrence or a flare within a few months of discontinuing medication.
+“It’s a common question, but in my experience, most patients will have a recurrence or a flare within a few months of discontinuing medication.
 For some patients that can be as early as two weeks, but sometimes it can be as late as six months to a year.
-If patients wish to try discontinuing the medications after being in a minimal disease activity state for a prolonged period of time, we work with them and follow them closely during this period.
+If patients wish to try stopping the medications after being in a minimal disease activity state for a prolonged period, we work with them and follow them closely during this period.
 The key is to get them back on medication as soon as they start getting a recurrence.”

 Patients who have more consistent, longer duration of disease and patients who have more severe disease are at the highest risk of recurrence.
 Another risk factor is male gender and evidence of some clinical inflammation on ultrasound.

 “A patient with PsA for 10 years may have already accumulated some amount of joint damage and possibly deformities limiting the function of their joints.
 So if you treat them at that point, they may still see significant improvement from treatment, but damage to the joints that has already occurred cannot be reversed,” explains Dr. Reddy.